Intertemporal budget constraint

-where $x_t$ is expenditure at time t, $w_t$ is the cash that becomes available at time t, T is the most distant relevant time period, 0 is the current time period, and $\frac{1}{1+r}$ is the discount factor computed from the interest rate r.
+where $x_t$ is expenditure at time t, $w_t$ is the cash that becomes available at time t, T is the most distant relevant time period, 0 is the current period, and $\frac{1}{1+r}$ is the discount factor computed from the interest rate r.

 Complications are possible in various circumstances.
 For example, the interest rate for discounting cash receipts might be greater than the interest rate for discounting expenditures, because future inflows may be borrowed against while currently available funds may be invested temporarily pending use for future expenditures, and borrowing rates may exceed investment returns.

 Applications

 In most applications, the entire budget would be used up, because any unspent funds would represent unobtained potential utility.
 In these situations, the intertemporal budget constraint is effectively an equality constraint.